 Teaching MEDIA LITERACY SKILLS in a Fake News World

-Specifically Designed for Specifically Designed for School Librarians/ Media Specialists, Social Studies Teachers, English/Language Arts Teachers and Library Aides Serving Grades K-12
+Specifically Designed for School Librarians/Media Specialists, Social Studies Teachers, English/Language Arts Teachers and Library Aides Serving Grades K-12

 - Practical strategies to help students effectively navigate diverse media resources for accurate, up-to-date, factual information